minvws/nl-covid19-coronacheck-app-dgcg-integration/README.md

   }
 ```

-## CMS Certificate
+## Creating a CMS Certificate

-for the response singing, you'll need an x.509 certificate.
+As mentioned earlier, for the response singing, you'll need an x.509 certificate.
 One is included in the package for testing, or you can follow the guide below to generate a new one.

 Prereqs: